 This part of the trail is not very clear.
 We turned on the GPS and just tried to find the best way to the trail.
-There were a lot of rubble and rocks everywhere.
+There was a lot of rubble and rocks everywhere.
 After a while, we spotted the trail mark again.
-From this point, the trail continues above the fields and plantations, on a rocky terrain.
-About 750 meters from the left turn, we reached another gate, which we opened and passed through it.
+From this point, the trail continues above the fields and plantations, on rocky terrain.
+About 750 meters from the left turn, we reached another gate.
+We opened it and passed through.

 After the gate, we started seeing more and more prickly pear cactuses.
-In my tour guide course, we learned that wherever there are cactuses in Israel, probably there was once an Arab village.
-In this area, there was once an Arab village called Mazar.
+During my tour guide course, we learned that wherever there are cactuses in Israel, probably there was once an Arab village.
+Here, in this area, there was once an Arab village called Mazar.

 We left the reserve and continued ascending on the trail.
 The trail goes on for about 2.3 km and then reaches an old building with a white dome (5).
 This is the Tomb of Shaykh Amir, which was built in the early 19th century in the Arab village of Jaba.
 The village was depopulated during the 1948 Independence War.